thyme676/SliPi/README.md

 This project is licensed under the GPLv3 - see the LICENSE file for details.

 Included shaders in shaders directory are subject to MIT license, see included LICENSE file in shaders directory for more information.
-Copywrite on these files belongs to its respective contributors, see LICENSE file in shaders directory for more details.
+Copyright on these files belongs to its respective contributors, see LICENSE file in shaders directory for more details.

 ## Installing